-Do you want to improve your WooCommerce SEO, but not sure how to get started?
-Search engine optimization (SEO) for your eCommerce store is an equivalent of having someone standing on every street corner in the real world, spinning signs with your store’s name and direction.
+Do you want to improve your WooCommerce SEO, but are not sure how to get started?
+Search engine optimization (SEO) for your eCommerce store is the equivalent of having someone standing on every street corner in the real world, spinning signs with your store’s name and direction.

 If you have not optimized your WooCommerce store for SEO, then you are missing out on a lot of sales.

 We have created this ultimate WooCommerce SEO guide to help you improve your WooCommerce SEO and get more customers.

 Before we get started, let’s cover the basics.

 WooCommerce is an open-source eCommerce plugin built for WordPress.
 It allows you to leverage the most powerful content management system (CMS) and use it to run an online store.
 Because of the open-source nature, you can customize every aspect of your store and easily build custom extensions.

 Before starting an online store, most beginners usually ask one of the two questions: How does WooCommerce compare to Shopify, and is WooCommerce SEO friendly?

 We have created a detailed comparison of Shopify vs WooCommerce that you can use to see which is the better platform for you.

 The answer to the second question is below: